Deke Slayton Space Week Schedule

 Friday:

-9:15am- 11:00am- Rocket launch at Southside Early Learning Center in Sparta, fire off the rockets that students have been building all week, family and friends are invited to attend
+9:15am- 11:00am- Rocket launch at Southside Early Learning Center in Sparta, fire off the rockets that the space cadets have been building all week, family and friends are invited to attend

 12:00pm- 1:00pm- Lunch